NYUDataBootcamp/Book/pandas-input.md

 ## Data input 1:  reading internet files

 The easiest way to get data into a Python program is to read it from a file -- a spreadsheet file, for example.
 The word "read" here means take what's in the file and somehow get it into Python so we can do things with it.
-Pandas can read lots of kinds of files:  csv, xls, xlsx, and so on.
+Pandas can read many types of files:  csv, xls, xlsx, and so on.
 The files can be on our computer or on the internet.
 We'll start with the internet -- there's less ambiguity about the location of the file -- but the same approach works with files on your computer.

 We prefer **csv files** ("comma separated values"), a common data format for serious data people.
 Their simple structure (entries separated by commas) allows easy and rapid input.
 They also avoid some of [the problems](http://www.win-vector.com/blog/2014/11/excel-spreadsheets-are-hard-to-get-right/) with translating Excel files.
 If we have an Excel spreadsheet, we can always save it as a "CSV (Comma delimited) (*.csv)" file.
 Excel will warn us that some features are incompatible with the csv format, but we're generally happy to do it anyway.
 Here's an example of a [raw csv file](https://raw.githubusercontent.com/NYUDataBootcamp/Materials/master/Data/test.csv) (pretty basic, eh?) and [this is](https://github.com/NYUDataBootcamp/Materials/blob/master/Data/test.csv) (roughly) how it's displayed in Excel.